 Federal Supplemental Educational Opportunity Grant (FSEOG).
 FSEOG is a campus-based federal grant program available to undergraduate students with exceptional financial need.
+The availability of these funds vary by institution.
+Funds are limited, so not all students will be able to receive the grant.
 Eligible students with the highest need (those with the lowest EFCs) who will also receive Federal Pell Grants will be the first selection group for FSEOG funds.
 If remaining FSEOG funds are available, eligible students with the lowest EFCs, including students who will not receive Federal Pell Grants, will be the second selection group.
 FSEOG awards do not have to be repaid.